Willson Contreras Player Props: Cardinals vs. Nationals

 Willson Contreras At The Plate

-- Contreras is hitting .201 with 12 doubles, eight home runs and 27 walks.
+- Contreras is batting .210 with 14 doubles, eight home runs and 27 walks.

-- He has homered in six games this season (9.2%), leaving the park in 3% of his chances at the plate.
+- In six games this year, he has gone deep (9.1%, and 3% of his trips to the plate).

-- Contreras has driven in a run in 20 games this year (30.8%), including four games with more than one RBI (6.2%).
+- In 21 games this year (31.8%), Contreras has picked up an RBI, and in five of those games (7.6%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.